thecodingmachine/tdbm/doc/comparison_with_doctrine.md

 ====================================

 TDBM is built by [TheCodingMachine](http://www.thecodingmachine.com), a parisian web-shop.
-The first version was started in 2006 (!) and we use TDBM daily in our work since then.
+The first version was started in 2006 (!) and we use TDBM on a daily basis in our work since then.
 So in case you wonder, yes, it is production ready.

 There are other ORMs out there, the biggest one being Doctrine ORM.
 Actually, TDBM relies on Doctrine DBAL (the database abstraction layer), but it does not use the higher level modules of Doctrine ORM.
 The TheCodingMachine developers